 A Stream Becomes a Dream

 In January of 2020 while vacationing in Hawaii on Maui, I used my iPhone to record the sounds of some of the natural wonders of that island, including the rushing, bubbling Iao Stream in Iao Valley State Park .
-Upon returning home to West Tennessee, I began working on my next song, and it naturally occurred to me to incorporate some of these field recordings into the music.
+Upon returning home to West Tennessee, I began working on my next soundscape, and it naturally occurred to me to incorporate some of these field recordings into the music.

-Using a variety of audio manipulation applications (see below for details), I was able to transmusify these found sounds and integrate them into the song in a very satisfying way.
+Using a variety of audio manipulation applications (see below for details), I was able to transmusify these found sounds and integrate them into the soundscape in a very satisfying way.
 Satsifying because of the actual music, but satisfying also because I was enjoying the subtle reminders of of that Hawaiian vacation.

 I realized that what I had done with the sounds of my memories, I could do for anyone who had captured audio or video (with sound, of course) of any important life moments.

 Nerd alert: This is the entrance to the rabbit hole.
 Not required reading.

 MemRemix musician-producers use a variety of digital audio manipulation applications and plugins to transmusify your original sources sounds.
 Sampling, slicing, and sequencing, along with effects like reverb and delay and complex modulation of almost any synthesis parameter, all play important, well-established roles.
 But modern software synthesizers (like so-called “hybrid synths”) offer new creative possibilities because of their ability to use “outside-the-synth” sound samples as their raw source-oscillators, and because of their implementation of microsound technologies.
 Enter granular synthesis, spectral re-synthesis, wave-table synthesis, and vocoder synthesis.